-10% Homework Sets5% Quizzes5% Computational Projects22.5% Midterm Exam 122.5% Midterm Exam 235% Final Exam
+10% Homework Sets5% Quizzes25% Midterm Exam 125% Midterm Exam 235% Final Exam

 Homeworks will be assigned on Fridays and due on the following Friday at the beginning of lecture.
 Late homeworks will not be accepted or graded.
-Homework problems will not always be graded in full; it is your responsibility to compare the details of your answers with the solutions.
-Quizzes will be given occasionally in your assigned discussion section to assess your comprehension of the material covered by homeworks, lectures, discussions, and the reading.
+Homework problems will not always be graded or corrected in full; it is your responsibility to compare the details of your answers with the solutions.
 The lowest homework score will be dropped.